 And find out how you can claim your credit.

 Regardless of whether you qualify for the ERC, you may still qualify for paid sick leave and paid family leave tax credits or the Social Security tax deferral.
 Our Tax Credit Estimator walks you through these estimations.

-If your employees take sick leave for themselves or to care for others due to COVID-19, you may qualify for the Emergency Sick Leave Tax Credit.
+If your employees took sick leave for themselves or to care for others due to COVID-19 in 2020 or 2021, you may qualify for the Emergency Sick Leave Tax Credit.
 Our Tax Credit Estimator estimates this credit for you.
 You need to know the amount of:

 How do I claim an Employee Retention Credit?